sebastian9991/compressionTool/README.md

 # compressionTool
-Simple compression tool for text
+Simple compression tool for text implemented in Rust!